-Session 0: Installing Python and Required Software#
+Topic 0: Installing Python and Required Software#

 Introduction#

 Before we begin our Python programming journey, we need to ensure that our systems have the necessary software installed.
-This session provides step-by-step instructions for installing Python and related tools on both macOS and Windows.
+This section provides step-by-step instructions for installing Python and related tools on both macOS and Windows.

 Throughout the module you will invariably need to use the terminal or command line to run programs, so you might find the cheatsheet below a useful bookmark:

-You will also see a lot of code boxes
+You will also see a lot of code boxes in the text that look like this:

 # Hover your mouse to show a button that will copy this into your clipboard!